-Home Staging and Interior Decorating are two design industry phrases that are used a lot.
+Home Staging and Interior Decorating are two design industry terms that are often used.

-While there can be some crossover between these two aspects of interior design, they are quite different with regard to both purpose and application.
+While there can be some overlap between these two aspects of interior design, they are quite different in purpose and application.

 Let us now take a closer look at the differences between home staging and interior decorating…